Oghma-Infinium/Vagabond/README.md

 #### Steam Setup

  If you have your Steam Library inside your Program Files folder, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) and move it elsewhere.
-Locations such as Desktop, Documents, Downloads, OneDrive, etc. will cause issues with installing and playing the list.
+Locations such as Desktop, Documents, Downloads, OneDrive, etc. will cause issues with installing the list.

 #### Game Language